How to Use the State Reporting Test Tool

 ChangeReport events to report endpoint properties.
 You can use this information to debug your smart home skill.

 To use the troubleshooting and testing tips in this document, you must:

 Implement a smart home skill that sends state updates (ChangeReport) events to the Alexa event gateway.

 ChangeReportevents when the properties of an endpoint change.
 This means your discovery response indicates

-proactivelyReported=truefor all properties defined in capabilities supported by the endpoint.
-If your implementation only supports proactive reporting for a subset of an endpoint's properties you will be unable to use this tool and guide.
+proactivelyReported=truefor all capabilities supported by the endpoint.
+If your implementation only supports proactive reporting for a subset of an endpoint's capabilities you will be unable to use this tool and guide.

 For more information see the following topics: